Nova-Search/.github/profile/README.md

 🕷️ [crawler](https://github.com/Nova-Search/crawler) - Repository for the crawler that searches the web for pages that Nova Search searches

-📱 frontend (soon) - (soon to be) Repository for the frontend for Nova Search
+📱 [frontend](https://github.com/Nova-Search/frontend) - Repository for the frontend for Nova Search